JuniorDark/RustyHearts-Toolkit/README.md

 3. Click `Create Database` to generate the `gmdb_(Lang).db` database in the `Resources` folder.
 4. Place the required icons in the `Resources` folder.
 Icons are available in [`Resources.rar`](Resources.rar).

+## Prerequisites for Development
+* Visual Studio 2022 (Any Edition - 17.9 or later)
+* Windows 10 SDK or Windows 11 SDK via Visual Studio Installer *.NET Core 8 SDK (8.0.107 or later)

 ## Building

 If you wish to build the project yourself, follow these steps: